dynatrace-perfclinics/observability-clinic--unified-analysis/4_Generic-Topology/README.md

   * ../ui/entity/list/wmi:generic_network_device

 ## Tasks
+1. Add the `topology` section to your `extension.yaml`
-1. Define two entity types for a Generic Host and a Generic Network Device
+2. Define two entity types for a Generic Host and a Generic Network Device
-2. Ensure that network devices are aware of the type (Adpater or Interface)
+3. Ensure that network devices are aware of the type (Adpater or Interface)
-3. Create a relationship between the two where a Generic Network Device runs on a Generic Host
+4. Create a relationship between the two where a Generic Network Device runs on a Generic Host
-4. Package and upload a new version of your extension
+5. Package and upload a new version of your extension
-5. Validate the new entities are created
+6. Validate the new entities are created

 ## Results
 You have completed this exercise when you see new entities created for your generic host and generic network device entity types: